Santa Eulària Des Riu

 We went to eat tapas, cut the kids loose in a playground, went to a toy store, got provisions and comfy slippers for those cold mornings, went back to the boat and filled the diesel tanks.
 We felt very productive.
 Then again it wasn’t hard to feel productive compared to the gray and rainy day before, when we cocooned on the boat all day.

 Making good use of our momentum, we left the bay at sunset and sailed past Eivissa, through the shallow pass between Ibiza and the tiny Illa des Penjats.
 We wanted to shave 10 miles off of the crossing the next day.

 I had selected a small bay east of Punta des Jondal.
 When we arrived, there was one catamaran anchored smack in the middle of the bay, exactly on the spot where we wanted to anchor.
 They were watching tv at their ease, while we tried anchoring all around them.
 The swell and the bottom were not helping.
 Our anchor didn’t set and the only time it took hold we felt we were too close to the other boat.

 We left to try our luck in the next bay, west of Punta des Jondal.
 That bay was full of buoys.
 Yellow ones with flashing lights, buoys with signs prohibiting anchoring, and — fortuitously — some mooring balls as well.
 We selected a nice fat one.
-While I tried to keep Vite & Rêves in the same place, Barbara was laying on the trampolines, playing thread the needle with a mooring line and the ring on top of the buoy.
+While I tried to keep Vite & Rêves in the same place, Barbara was laying on the trampolines, playing thread the needle with a mooring line (line that ties the boat to something solid)and the ring on top of the buoy.
 Difficulty level: dark, windy and swelly.
 After a few tries, we got it.